 The Mae Tao Clinic sits amid an open expanse of green fields surrounded by the jungled mountains of western Thailand.
-For decades, the Karen, an ethnic Burmese people, have waded across the nearby Moei River to escape the world’s longest-running civil war in Myanmar (also known as Burma) or to work as migrant laborers.
-Lately, some are traveling in the opposite direction, hoping the country they left decades ago is ready for their return.
+For decades, the Karen, an ethnic Burmese people, have waded across the nearby Moei River to escape the world’s longest-running civil war in Myanmar (also known as Burma) or to work as migrant labourers.
+Lately, some are travelling in the opposite direction, hoping the country they left decades ago is ready for their return.

 Inside the clinic, located a mere three miles from the Burmese border, families cluster around patients resting in 140 hospital beds.
 Expectant mothers lie on their sides, rubbing their bellies, caressed by their loved ones, some of whom apply thanaka, a natural sunscreen made from tree bark.
 Mothers swaddle their newborns in colorful sheets, the babies’ cries piercing the dull hum of the occasional whirring fan that coaxes humid air through the open windows.

 Established 25 years ago, the Mae Tao clinic is a veritable lifeline.
 Located near the refugee camps housing more than 100,000 people on the border, the clinic is the only source of adequate medical care for thousands.

 Under military rule for nearly six decades, Myanmar began a historic democratisation process and political transition five years ago.
 Despite a momentous nationwide ceasefire in 2015, several ethnic armed groups, predominantly in the Kachin, Shan and Rakhine states, remain in direct conflict with the government.
 The country continues to be afflicted by the dual burden of violence and natural disasters, with over a million people in need of humanitarian assistance.